Frequently Asked Questions (Zoom)

 I get an error message when accessing Zoom!

-My video camera doesn’t work!
+My audio and video camera don’t work!

 Zoom has a troubleshooting guide to help get your video camera working within Zoom.
 Also, be sure your video camera hardware is working.